AlexTaguchi/coding-notes/README.md

-# unix-notes
+# ml-setup
-Tips and tricks for a setting up a Unix environment for machine learning
+Tips and tricks for a setting up a coding environment for machine learning

 ---
 ### Basics